dotnet/csharplang/proposals/low-level-struct-improvements.md

 }
 ```

 Given that parameters are restricted in this way we will also update the "Method Invocation" section to relax its rules.
-In all cases where it is considering the *ref-safe-to-escape* or *safe-to-escape* lifetimes of arguments the spec will change to ignore those arguments which line up to parameters which are marked as `[DoesNotEscape]`.
+In all cases where it is considering the *safe-to-escape* lifetimes of arguments the spec will change to ignore those arguments which line up to parameters which are marked as `[DoesNotEscape]`.
 Because these arguments cannot escape their lifetime does not need to be considered when considering the lifetime of returned values.

 For example the last line of calculating *safe-to-escape* of returns will change to